hanrichard/Notebook/aws/aws learning doc/vpc.md

 • Ensure that instances in your subnet have a globally unique IP address (public IPv4 address, Elastic IP address, or IPv6 address).
 • Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance.

+### test note
+- An Alias record can be used for resolving apex or naked domain names (e.g. example.com).
+You can create an A record that is an Alias that uses the customer’s website zone apex domain name and map it to the ELB DNS name.